 The Faculty’s annual Summer Institute addresses very timely and relevant needs for students, communities, School Boards and the Ontario Ministry of Education.
 Our belief is that a variety of stakeholders must contribute to this dialogue in meaningful and powerful ways to ensure that collective knowledge is generated and mobilized, resulting in significant systemic changes for all students.

-- How might the knowledge of families, students, staff and community partners be honoured and how can these groups be consulted and engaged in meaningful ways to dismantle the barriers in education?
+● How might the knowledge of families, students, staff and community partners be honoured and how can these groups be consulted and engaged in meaningful ways to dismantle the barriers in education?

-- What examples of effective programming and practices have been mobilized because of the collection, integration and reporting of identity-based data?
+● What examples of effective programming and practices have been used to dismantle the dominant narrative?

 ● How can curriculum, teaching and learning perpetuate stereotypes, biases and assumptions about racialized, marginalized and Indigenous students?

 ● Which voices are consistently and historically ignored, silenced and omitted in our curriculum, classrooms, schools and communities?

 ● What are examples of educational systems that hold themselves responsible for ongoing transformation, critical democracy and equity?